csiro-data-school/regex/_episodes/01-intro.md

 date when we see one written down this way.
 Why?
 Because there's a consistent pattern to it.
 We could describe the pattern of a date written this way as: one or two digits, a forward slash, one or two digits, a forward slash, then either 2 digits or 4 digits.
-Using that pattern of what a date looks like, our eyes could scan a page of text and pick out other dates.
+Using that pattern of what a date looks like, our eyes can scan a page of text and pick out other dates.

-Regular expressions are a formalisation of such patterns into a consistent syntax, making use of metacharacters with specific meaning, such that we can guide a computer to search text in a way that is as specific or as ambiguous as required.
+Regular expressions are a formalisation of such patterns into a consistent syntax, making use of metacharacters of certain meaning, such that we can guide a computer to search text in a way that is as specific or as ambiguous as required.
 It's a very powerful tool, being able to search text for patterns instead of just exact words.
 Taken further, it also allows for complex find & replaces, where the replacing is also following a pattern described with the